 3. Monochromatic Design

-You don’t need to introduce a new color into your kitchen to make a stunning statement.
-Monochromatic designs like this one can be just as effective at creating the look you’re after.
+You do not need to introduce a new color into your kitchen to make a stunning statement.
+Monochromatic designs like this one can be just as effective at creating the look you are after.
 The light color of the stone blends with the other colors in the space, which puts the emphasis on the texture, instead.
 Stacked stone comes in many styles, and the texture of the stone on this backsplash helps create a very subtle focal point in the room.

 4. Accent Wall

 Not every kitchen has a wall of cabinetry that dominates the space.
 Floating shelves are becoming an increasingly popular way to design the room.
 For that reason, it often makes more sense to use your backsplash as an accent wall that can draw the eye.

 In this case, the stacked stone has been used in a color that contrasts with the rest of the room.
 The result is not only a backdrop for the shelving, but also a dynamic way to liven up the room’s design.
 Contrast is an amazingly effective way of making designs pop, so the addition of this backsplash turns the kitchen from bland to bold.